pkardas/notes/books/pragmatic-programmer.md

 If you feel there is a strong possibility in your environment or culture that the purpose of prototype code may be misinterpreted, you may be better off with the tracer bullet approach.

+**Program close to the problem domain.** Try to write code using the vocabulary of the application domain.

+**Estimate to avoid surprises.** Estimate before you start.
+You will spot potential problems up front.

+Basic estimating trick: ask someone who's already done it.
+Before you get too committed to model building, cast around for someone who has been in a similar situation in teh past.
+See how their problems got resolved.

+Model building can be both creative and useful in the long term.
+Often, the process of building the model leads to discoveries of underlying patterns and processes that weren't apparent on the surface.
+Building the model introduces inaccuracies into the estimating process.

+_PERT - Program Evaluation Review Technique_ - an estimating methodology, every PERT task has an optimistic, a most likely, and a pessimistic estimate.
+Using a range of values like this is a great way to avoid one of the most common causes of estimation error - padding a number because you are unsure.

+**Iterate the schedule with the code.** Make the management understand that the team, their productivity, and the environment will determine the schedule.
+By formalizing this, and refining the schedule as part of each iteration, you will be giving them the most accurate scheduling estimates you can.